DhruvSimform/sql-db-assignment/README.md

 # SQL Database Assignment

-This project involves creating and managing an `EMPLOYEE` database with two tables: `EmployeeInfo` and `EmployeePosition`.
+This Task involves creating and managing an `EMPLOYEE` database with two tables: `EmployeeInfo` and `EmployeePosition`.
 It includes database creation, table creation, data insertion, and executing various SQL queries.

 ## 📄 Documentation or 📌 Live Preview of file
 For a detailed explanation, refer to the attached [SQL_DB_Task.odt](SQL_DB_Task.odt) file.